skofic/environmental-services/notes/README.md

 - **`images`**: Images used in this README.md file.
 - **`notes`**: Miscellaneous notes and files.

-*All other files and directories* represent the source files, please refer to the [Foxx microservices documentation](https://docs.arangodb.com/stable/develop/foxx-microservices/) for more information.
+*All other files and directories* represent the source files, please refer to the [Foxx microservices documentation](https://docs.arangodb.com/stable/develop/foxx-microservices/) for more information. *Note that if you use the ArangoDB default user interface, all services are documented*.

 The microservices are divided into the following sections: